-Citizens and permanent residents in Poland are required to pay income tax.
+Citizens and residents in Poland are required to pay income tax.
 Once you have lived in Poland for more than 183 days within the tax year, you are considered a fiscal resident and taxed on your global income.
 If that’s not the case for you, you will only be taxed on your Polish income.
 In any case, the taxes will be deducted from your monthly salary.
 If you work in Poland as a representative of a foreign company, you may be subject to tax exemptions.
-The top personal income rate in 2014 was levied at above 85,528 PLN per year, amounting to 32%.
+The top personal income rate in 2018 was levied at above 85,528 PLN per year, amounting to 32% of your salary.

 One-off earnings, such as dividends, are taxed separately.
 Poland has signed more than 60 tax treaties with other countries, including Germany, the USA, and UK.
 You can check if such a treaty exists for your country on the finance website of the Polish government.

 Just like every Polish citizen, you are obligated to contribute to the local social security system while working in Poland.
-The country’s social security system covers sickness, old age, and accident insurance.
+The country’s social security system covers sickness, disability, old age, and accident insurance.
 With your contributions you qualify to receive the same benefits as Polish nationals.
-According to the social security scheme in Poland, employees and employers contribute to the following amount of their salary to the social security system:
+According to the social security scheme in Poland, employees and employers contribute to the following amount of their salary to the social security system (as of 2017):

 - 9.76% each to old age pension

 - 1.5% to survivors and disability pension schemes to be paid by employees, 6.50% to be paid by employers

 - 2.45% to sickness and maternity benefits funds (contributions are made by the employee only; not to be confused with the national health fund)

 If you are a national of another EU member country, you may still be able to contribute to the social security scheme and still receive social security benefits in Poland.